vegaprotocol/vega/DEFINITION_OF_DONE.md

 **Ready for release**

-- Integrated build error, warning, and hint free?
+- No build errors, warnings, or linting changes
 - BVT tests passing?
 - Package creation error, warning, and hint free?
 - Deployed to the test environment